 - CDPs break down data silos.
 Organizations now have more technology than ever, and while these solutions deliver many benefits, they also create volumes of data housed in disparate data silos.
 Furthermore, because teams own tools and tools own data, this setup can hurt organizational alignment.
 Removing these silos and creating a single customer view improves alignment and makes it easier for teams that interact with customer data (including marketing, sales, support, customer success, product and operations) to navigate the growing landscape of technology.

 - CDPs help go-to-market teams create better, more personalized customer experiences.
 The data silos that often exist can also lead to disjointed customer experiences because different teams work with different data.
 CDPs remedy this situation by creating a unified customer profile that each team can view, access, and work off of.
 CDPs serve as a central point to manage data and interactions across the entire lifecycle of an account, from acquisition through retention and growth.

-The possibilities are limitless for how organizations can deploy a CDP to meet their objectives.
-We see CDPs helping in a few core areas:
+The possibilities are limitless for how organizations can deploy CDPs to meet their objectives.
+CDPs help in a few core areas:

 Data Privacy Regulations

 One of the core tenets of recent data privacy regulations like GDPR and CCPA is the ability to quicky recall and delete certain data if requested.
 Data teams can rest assured that not only is the data in question in a secure location, but also easily accessible if needed.

 To create a “persistent, unified customer database,” CDPs aggregate customer data from online and offline channels that span the entire prospect and customer lifecycle, including:

 Identity & Attribute Data (Who they are)